-Step 10 - Enter the landed value (see "General Information on the Use Tax Law" on page 3 of this booklet) of tangible personal property or services imported into Hawaii in column a on the appropriate line or lines.
-Explanations of each of these lines are found in the general instructions on page 5 of this booklet.
+Step 10 - Enter the landed value (see "General Information on the Use Tax Law" on page 5 of this booklet) of tangible personal property, services, or contracting imported into Hawaii in column a on the appropriate line or lines.
+Explanations of each of these lines are found in the general instructions on page 7 of this booklet.

 Step 11 - If you have allowable exemptions or deductions, enter the total in column b on the appropriate line or lines.
-Explanations of allowable exemptions and deductions are found on page 13 of this booklet.
+Explanations of allowable exemptions and deductions are found on page 15 of this booklet.
 If you do not have any exemptions or deductions, enter zero (0) on the applicable line or lines.